sweetie-bot-project/sweetie_bot/config/sweetie_bot_deploy/README.md

 It does not contain robot-specific configuration parameters.
 They are loaded from separate configuration package.
 It is the part of [Sweetie Bot project](sweetiebot.net).
 Full documentation is available in Russian [here](https://gitlab.com/sweetie-bot/sweetie_doc/wikis/deployment).

+ROS nodes are started in standard way by roslaunch files.

-OROCOS components are started by hierarchy of lua scripts.
+[OROCOS](http://orocos.org) components are started by hierarchy of `lua` scripts.
 Components' properties are loaded from ROS Parameter Server.
+Mapping from ROS parameters to component properties is quite direct: parameters' namespace has the same name as OROCOS component.
-Mapping from components names to parameters names is quite direct.
-Part of configuration is stored in OROCOS .cpf files.
+Part of configuration is stored in OROCOS `.cpf` files but they also may be loaded via ROS parameter server.
-To start ROS nodes roslaunch files are used.

 ### Scripts

 * `store` and `store-joint-trajectories` (moved to robot-specific package) are used to load and save movements from/to Parameter Server to/from json files.
-* `sweetie-bot-core` rttlua envelop to launch SweetieBot OROCOS components.
+* `sweetie-bot-core` [rttlua](http://www.orocos.org/wiki/orocos/toolchain/luacookbook) envelop to launch SweetieBot OROCOS components.

 ### Namespace structure

-Sweetie Bot is using following namespace structure.
-Namespaces are marked by caps, the topics and parameters have topic: and param: prefixes prefix.
+Sweetie Bot software is using following namespace structure.
+Namespaces are marked by caps, the topics and parameters have `topic:` and `param:` prefixes.

     /
     |- param: robot_description --- URDF model
     |- param: robot_description_semantic --- MoveIt configuration
     |
-    |- CONF_FILE --- OROCOS configuration files parameters (.cpf, .log4cpp)
+    |- CONF_FILE --- OROCOS configuration files parameters (.cpf, .log4cpp).
     |- JOINT_TRAJECTORY --- parameters with joint trajectories.
     |
     |- MOTION --- OROCOS rt control node and configuration.
 Note that ROS see all OROCOS component as a one node with 'motion' name.